gquere/DotNetInjector/README.md

 Copyright
 ---------
-This project is a rewrite of und3ath's "und3ath injector" still available at the following URL : https://hostr.co/qFBnh07z2rrm.
+This project is a rewrite of "und3ath injector" written by [und3ath](https://github.com/und3ath/) circa 2012 and still available at the following URL : https://hostr.co/qFBnh07z2rrm.
-It was originally written by und3ath (https://github.com/und3ath/) circa 2012.
 Thanks mate :)

 This version expands its features and has a cleaner codebase.